Workshops and Other Resources

 Research shows that various practice strategies are most effective and create the greatest improvement in performance.
 Our brains learn in specific ways most efficiently, but out natural tendency is to avoid them.
 What are the practice strategies that are most efficient for learning, why we don't like to do them, and how to help ourselves do what really works, will be expected in this workshop.

-Research shows that interleaving practice, returning to a section repeatedly, is more effective than blocked practice.
-Practical ideas for studio and group teachers implementing this more effortful but powerful practice strategy will be shared.
+Research shows that interleaved practice is more effective than blocked practice.
+Research also shows that variable practice, in sports and music, is also more effective.
+Practical ideas for studio and group teachers implementing these little used, but powerful practice strategies, will be shared.

 The Voice!: The Value of Singing and Solfege for Beginning Pianists